koskath/arete2/course_content/SC/final_md_files/Lecture10/lecture_10_slide_4_typical-characteristics-of-the-different-transport-modes.md

-# Typical Characteristics of the Different Transport Modes
+# Slide 4 of Lecture 10 contains information about Typical Characteristics of the Different Transport Modes

 # Here is what the image contains: